Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 The stereo camera installed on the Wheeltec robot is the ASTRA PRO.
 It has two cameras.

+Field of View at 58.4° Horizontal and 45.5° Vertical

 The RGB Camera: Used for object detection, skeleton detection, visual follower and coloring the 3D map that we want to build.
 The Infrared Camera (depth camera): Used with the Lidar for collision avoidance and building a 3D pointcloud map.